dungducphan/UT3_Control_And_Data_Acquisition_System/README.md

 		- `<TANGO_device_name>\test_<shotID:%05d>_<millisec_linuxtimestamp>.tiff` for test shots.
 		- Test shots do not increase the `shotID`, so operators/experts can associate the test shots with the correct external-triggered shots.
 	- Froze the development with [v0.1](https://github.com/dungducphan/UT3_Control_And_Data_Acquisition_System/releases/tag/v0.1).

+## 2023-08-28
+Resolve some issues with the [PR](https://github.com/dungducphan/UT3_Control_And_Data_Acquisition_System/pull/1) with respect to the CameraServer:
+- Build system refactoring.
+- Adding new Image attribute to TANGOCamera.
+- Make the new Image attribute dynamic.
+- Small fix bugs and quality of life.
+Approved [PR](https://github.com/dungducphan/UT3_Control_And_Data_Acquisition_System/pull/1), merged to main.